plotly/plotly.py/doc/python/imshow.md

 *Introduced in plotly 4.11*

 For three-dimensional image datasets, obtained for example by MRI or CT in medical imaging, one can explore the dataset by representing its different planes as facets.
 The `facet_col` argument specifies along which axes the image is sliced through to make the facets.
 With `facet_col_wrap` , one can set the maximum number of columns.
+For image datasets passed as xarrays, it is also possible to give an axis name as a string for `facet_col`.

 It is recommended to use `binary_string=True` for facetted plots of images in order to keep a small figure size and a short rendering time.